 - Supplies donated need to be brought into the shelter (preferably during open hours).
 Monetary donations can be brought into the shelter or donated online.
-For an appointment, please email our Volunteer and Event Manager, Marissa Friel.
+For an appointment, please email our Community Engagement Manager, Catherine Camp.

 - Host a dinner at your house and request donations in a comfortable setting